The best film classics to celebrate Labor Day

 Slap Shot (1977)

-Being a grossly compensated for running in a championship-winning touchdown doesn’t seem like work in the same way that spot welding or filing TPS reports is a job.
+Being grossly compensated for scoring a championship-winning touchdown doesn’t seem like work in the same way that spot welding or filing TPS reports does.
 But it’s a living.
 George Roy Hill’s bawdy hockey comedy Slap Shot is more explicit in its commentary on labor.
 Here, it’s not overpaid pro athletes, but aging amateurs who puts their bodies to brutal, bloody work to entertain unimpressed hometown crowds.
 Slap Shot connects the fate of the struggling Charlestown Chiefs to that of a local mill whose foreclosure seems imminent.
 It also works to demystify the system of ownership and management that often clouds working- and middle-class labor relations as the team’s player-coach (Paul Newman) attempts to locate the team’s white-collar owner.

 Blue Collar (1978)